Mendokoro Janomeya

 - Best for: Ramen in Kyoto at ¥ pricing.

-- Not for: Diners who need verified details on a tasting format, drinks program, seating setup, or dietary accommodations before choosing.
+- Not for: Diners who need details on a tasting format, drinks program, seating setup, or dietary accommodations before choosing.

-- Planning move: The verified hours are daily, 11:30 AM–4 PM and 6–9:30 PM.
+- Planning move: Hours are daily, 11:30 AM–4 PM and 6–9:30 PM.

 - Good alternatives: Menya Inoichi, Chinese Noodles ROKU, KOBUSHI Ramen, Muginoyoake, Vegan Ramen UZU.